 In view of these challenges, the Compendium aims at providing background information to the readers, which makes (future) professionals and policy makers capable of, and competent in participating actively in processes of social policy formulation and practice transformation at all levels.
 In each chapter, international experts give an overview of different aspects of the current transformation process and map out where social work is positioned in the emerging post-welfare states.

-Senior Research Professor of Social Work, Chair of the Bielefeld Center of Education and Capability Research at the University of Bielefeld, Germany; adjunct professor at the School of Social Policy and Practice at the University of Pennsylvania, Philadelphia, USA
+Dr. Dr. h.c.
+Hans-Uwe Otto is Senior Research Professor at the Faculty of Educational Science, University of Bielefeld, and Adjunct Professor at the School of Social Policy and Practice at the University of Pennsylvania